jarmoza/aolm_full/README.md

 #### 3. Run a data quality metric over the editions and/or metadata

 This next step is where you get to choose which data quality metric(s) you wish to run on your editions or metadata.
 The available AoLM metrics include: 'record consensus', 'record counts to control records', 'lexical validity', 'metadata suffiency', 'authorial signature', and 'legomena'.
 Each class name you will need for these metrics can be found at the top of the tutorial script file in the section that lists all of the imports.
-This tutorial uses the 'record counts to control records' metric since it uses both compared editions and a baseline editions.
+This tutorial uses the 'record counts to control records' metric.
 (Its class name is `DatasetCompleteness_RecordCountsToControlRecords`.)

-First create the metric object and give it the parameters its constructor requires.
-(See the python files where these metric classes are defined in *aolm_code/data_quality/core/dq_metrics*.
+First, create the metric object and give it the parameters its constructor requires.
+(To see where these metric class constructors are defined look at the Python files in *aolm_code/data_quality/core/dq_metrics*.
 In the `class` section you will see a constructor definition that begins with `def __init__(...):`.
-This is where you will find the class object's required parameters.)
+This is where you will find the class object's required parameters.
+However, there is also a general `create_metric` function in `cli_lib.py` that is also used by AoLM's command line script to create metric objects.)

     metric = DatasetCompleteness_RecordCountsToControlRecords(
         TUTORIAL_METRIC_ID,